Arielle Prepetit

 Arielle Prepetit is an American actress, dancer and singer.
+She was born and raised in Orlando, Florida and began training in dance at the age of five before beginning acting training when she was 17.
 She has performed in shows at Walt Disney World and in productions such as adaptations of Flashdance The Musical and Legally Blonde: The Musical.
 She has also acted in various films and short films, such as The System (2022) and About My Father (2023), and made guest appearances in television series such as BMF and Found.
-In 2024, she joined the cast of new CBS soap opera Beyond the Gates as Naomi Hamilton Hawthorne, which premiered in February 2025.
+Since February 2025, she has been starring in the new CBS soap opera Beyond the Gates as Naomi Hamilton Hawthorne, for which she received a Daytime Emmy Award nomination in 2026.